-It is standard practice for consumers to search for an item, look at a few websites and then get distracted by something else.
-A day or so later, they might resume the search either popping into a store to see if they can see it and/or going back online whilst looking at peer reviews.
+It is not unusual for consumers to search for an item, look at a few websites and then get distracted by something else.
+A day or so later, they might resume the search either stopping by a store to see if they have the item and/or going back online whilst looking at peer reviews.
 All before making the purchase.

 Long gone are the days of customer journeys being linear.
 They are replaced with journeys where upwards of 60% of the buying decision has been made before any kind of direct engagement with a retailer.